hanscappelle/CameraPreviewSample/README.md

 * 1.1.0 first tagged version with the improvements on my fork

+### In Progress

+* see if we really need a wrapping view, nested views are no good for performance anyway
+* should we work on zxing core integration on a feature branch?
+* work on extra camera parameters like focus
+* more advanced hardware checks in code

 ## Git Tags

 The below overview of tags is part of the original project showing step by step how several aspects